GeorgeMarych/hein-game/README.md

 # Hein-Game

-This project is a js game.
+This project is a HTML5 game.

 Logic related comments are all in the code itself.